top of page

 • Delivery metadata:

-Cord does not collect as account requirements:
+Cord does not require:

 • Location data

-• Hardware identifiers such as IMEI, MAC address, or advertising ID
+• Hardware identifiers (such as IMEI, MAC address, or advertising ID)

 2) How Cord Uses Data